neuromorphicsystems/lzip/README.md

         """
-        Raised by decompress_* functions if the total number of bytes is not a multiple of word_size The remaining bytes are stored in self.buffer See 'Word size and remaining bytes' for details
+        Raised by decompress_* functions if the total number of bytes is not a multiple of word_size The remaining bytes are stored in self.buffer See "Word size and remaining bytes" for details
         """
 ```